 Ferna was one of the first names on the team-sheet for the 2014/15 campaign and though it didn’t result in any silverware, he made 43 appearances and enjoyed yet another solid campaign.

 His third season would see Ferna repeat his 2013/14 stats – 46 appearances and 5 goals – but he would be integral in helping the Blues win the Capital One Cup, scoring the opening goal against Liverpool in normal time though he missed a penalty in the ensuing shoot-out.

-His fifth campaign in sky blue was arguably his best, playing the anchor role with typical ease and class as the Blues romped to the Premier League title.
+His fifth campaign in sky blue was arguably his best, playing the anchor role with typical ease and class as the Blues romped to Premier League title and Carabao Cup successes.